Aris Primary School Aquaponics System Inauguration

 - A pull-up banner was designed and purchased to give the Aquaponics Project visibility and to showcase it at the inauguration and it will also be used at future events for the project.

 Overall, the Aris Primary School’s Aquaponics System Inauguration event was a success.
 The project saw a good turnout of people who are interested in learning more about aquaponics as a climate-smart agricultural practice for Namibia.
-The event also brought together diverse array of stakeholders, crucial for impactful changes in ways to help address Namibia’s climate change induced food insecurity.
+The event also brought together a diverse array of stakeholders, crucial for impactful changes in ways to help address Namibia’s climate change induced food insecurity.